top of page

 • 0 ppm nitrite

-• 5–40 ppm nitrate
+• 5+ ppm nitrate

+The tank can process a daily ammonia source within 24 hours.
 If ammonia or nitrite ever rise above zero, the cycle isn’t complete.

 How Long Cycling Takes

-Most tanks take 4–8 weeks to fully cycle.
-Coldwater tanks (like axolotl setups) can take a bit longer 6–12 weeks because bacteria grow more slowly at lower temperatures.
+Most tanks take 4–8 weeks to fully cycle (with help of cycled media) .
+Cold water tanks can take a bit longer, 6–12 weeks, because bacteria grow more slowly at lower temperatures.
+It’s worth the wait.

 Tips for a Smooth Cycling Process

-• Use a liquid test kit, not strips
+• Use a liquid test kit, not strips.

-• Add a source of ammonia (pure ammonia or fish food) to feed the bacteria
+• Add a source of ammonia (pure ammonia or fish food) to feed the bacteria.

-• Keep the filter running 24/7
+• Keep the filter running 24/7.

-• Avoid water changes unless ammonia or nitrite get dangerously high
+• Avoid water changes unless ammonia or nitrite get dangerously high.

-• Never rinse filter media in tap water — use tank water instead
+• Never rinse filter media whilst cycling.

-• Be patient; rushing leads to problems later
+• Be patient; rushing leads to problems later.

 The Payoff: A Healthy, Happy Axolotl

-• Clear, stable water
+• Clear, stable water.

-• A safe environment for your axolotl
+• A safe environment for your axolotl.

-• Less maintenance and fewer emergencies
+• Less maintenance and fewer emergencies.

-• Peace of mind knowing your pet is protected
+• Peace of mind knowing your pet is protected.

 Cycling is the foundation of axolotl care.
 When you get it right, everything else becomes easier.
+Remember, a fully cycled tank is not just a luxury; it’s a necessity for your axolotl’s health and happiness.

 Comments